Krowodrza

 Krowodrza is one of 18 districts of Kraków, located in the western part of the city.
 The name Krowodrza comes from a village of same name that is now a part of the district.

 According to the Central Statistical Office data, the district's area is 5.62 km² and 31 870 people inhabit Krowodrza.

+History

+The oldest part of the district is Łobzów, originally a village, which is home to a royal palace built in the 14th century and later rebuilt in the 16th, 17th and 19th centuries.
+In addition to Łobzów, the current district also includes the former villages of Krowodrza, Czarna Wieś and Nowa Wieś.
+All of them were incorporated into Krakow in 1910, after which they underwent significant metropolitan development.

 Subdivisions of Krowodrza

 Krowodrza is divided into smaller subdivisions (osiedles).
 Here's a list of them.